davitshahnazaryan3/IPBSD/README.md

 ### Step by step procedure<a id='process'>

 -> **Phase 1 - Performance objectives:**<br/>
-Iterations: 1a. if EAL is not below the objecctive EAL limit (software outputs an Error message)
+Iterations: 1a. if EAL is not below the objective EAL limit (software outputs an Error message)
 			1b. if period lower limit works out higher than the upper limit (software outputs an Error message)

 		1. Define limit EAL (economic loss) and target MAFC (collapse safety) - Input